sreenithi23/Ex-04-webTech_imagemap/README.md

  ## Result
- The output was verified successfully
+ The output was verified successfully.